 “He says that politicians like the President and Congress are a bunch of idiots who spend all their time on their knees before lobbyists su-”

 He winces as Janelle scowls at him.
 Spreading his hands wide, he shrugs.

 “I just call it like I see it,” he says with a small grin.

 “Why do I even bother?” she says, sighing.

 Janelle examines the clock on the wall.
 All three of them have been complaining about how they had to get rid of their ‘cells.’
-Apparently a cell is something that can tell time and talk to people far away from where you’re at, like the phone on the wall.
+Apparently a cell is something like the phone on the nightstand, but better.
 They had to get rid of the cells, because somehow the Bills can figure out where you are if you have one.
 Her hand goes before her mouth and she stands up with a start.